Department of Social Work Education

 Three prerequisites (research methods/data analysis, human development over the life span, and cultural diversity) are required for non-social work majors.

-Consultation is available from the graduate program coordinator regarding eligible courses.
 To inquire whether a course you have already taken meets one of the requirements listed above, you should:

 - Explain how the course(s) you took meets the requirement.

 - Include a copy of the syllabus if the course you put on the form is not on the pre-approved